siouan/frontend-gradle-plugin/examples/multi-projects-applications-shared-distributions/README.md

 ## Example: build multiple frontend applications with dedicated sub-projects using shared distributions

-_Notes_: this example is introduced with Groovy syntax, but can be easily translated to the Kotlin syntax using the DSL reference introduced [here][dsl-reference].
+_Note_: this example uses Groovy syntax, but can be easily translated to the Kotlin syntax using the DSL reference introduced [here][dsl-reference].
 This example shall be customized to match exactly the developer needs and contraints.

 This example demonstrates the following features:
 - Definition of a frontend sub-project.